 There are several important reasons to complete the smile after tooth loss, not the least of which is to improve the look of your smile.
 Other important reasons include:

 - When a tooth is lost, nearby teeth often shift trying to fill the created gap.
 A prosthetic tooth helps to prevent this, by closing the gap.
 Therefore, prosthetic dentistry can help to preserve remaining teeth’s alignment, helping to prevent further loss of teeth as well as discomfort, associated with misaligned teeth.

-- Dental prostheses also help to improve the function of the smile.
+- Dental bridges also help to improve your smile.
 Missing teeth can make it difficult to chew comfortably, which can eventually lead to poor nutrition, especially if several teeth are missing.
 A prostheses helps makes meals more enjoyable, and getting proper nutrition more sustainable.